Molinatoxx/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Alessandro Chiumento is assistant professor at the Prevasive Systems group at the University of Twente.
-His research interests include distributed intelligence over networked systems, mobile computing, autonomous multi-agent systems and socially responsible engineering.
-He is aprticualry interested in bulind extremely flexible, self-configurable and adaptable, wireless networks for communication systems able to adapt to stringent and conflicting objectives in terms of user satisfaction, configurability and durability.
+I am an assistant professor at the Prevasive Systems group at the University of Twente.
+My research interests include distributed intelligence over networked systems, mobile computing, autonomous multi-agent systems and socially responsible engineering.
+I am particularly interested in building extremely flexible, self-configurable and adaptable, wireless networks for communication systems able to adapt to stringent and conflicting objectives in terms of user satisfaction, configurability and durability.